amberspyglass/parts/PART-LIST.md

 **E.** | - | - | **Rail**
 MegaRail-80 | 6005A alu | current | MegaRail 80
 MegaRail-Z  | 6005A alu | current | MegaRail Z

+Note: LMP rev 4 is still available in the shop, but no longer supplied with the eShapeoko kit.